representing yourself in divorce seattle

 Unless you have prior legal experience, this works best in straightforward cases.
 That’s the ideal scenario to serve as your own counsel.

-If you and your spouse can behave yourselves, work together to dissolve your marriage, and generally act in an amicable fashion, you can move forward with minimal friction.
+If you and your spouse can behave yourselves, work together to dissolve your marriage, and generally act amicably, you can move forward with minimal friction.

 Even in more complicated scenarios, representing yourself may still work.
 If both sides can collaborate and be civil, it’s possible to handle the division of property and even custody arrangements.